supertestnet/hurricash/README.md

 - it enables cheaper channel opens (this is a consequence of channels being invisible -- a batch channel open today would have many outputs, this scheme reduces the number of outputs to one, though there'd be some more if there's change)
 - it enables fewer channel closure transactions (in the happy path, everyone in the multisig exits via lightning, leaving the routing node or nodes with all the keys to the multisig, so they can sweep the funds from it cooperatively)
 - unlike Ark, it does not need a coordinator
-- unlike Ark, utxos do not expire (except when you *receive* a payment -- in that case, if you get ejected from the pool, you have a time limit to sweep your funds or risk your counterparty broadcasting a transaction that pays you less money)
+- unlike Ark, pooled funds do not have a timelock on them that causes them to expire -- you can stay in the pool indefinitely

 # How it works